Candlemas : The Feast of the Candle or Crêpes?

 February 2nd is also 40 days after Christmas and in Catholic tradition, the that Jesus is presented to the temple.
 Here is France, there is no exception.
 Today, we eat crêpes and plenty of them!

 History of the Holiday

 For the Catholics, it is the presentation of the baby Jesus at the temple 40 days after his birth.
+In Catholic tradition, the priest would bless the candles of those who came to pray.
+The people would then bring the candles home and place them in their windows.
 During the 5th century, the Pope Gelasius the 1st, celebrated by giving a sort of pancake, galette, to the pilgrims as they came to light candles in honor the Virgin Mary.
 These galettes, also known as crêpes, are round and when cooked properly, a superb golden colour.
 They represent light and the sun.
 A symbol of the time that is yet to come.
 The days are getting longer and there is warmer and happier weather just around the corner.

 Superstitions and Sayings around Le Chandeleur

 I’m from central Ohio and it seems that we Ohioans have a saying for everything.
 So, it makes sense, and feels extremely comforting, that there’s a few sayings in regards to La Chandeleur.